dwavesystems/dwave-ocean-sdk/overview/install.rst

       cd dwave-ocean-sdk
       python setup.py install

-To install just a particular tool, follow the link to the GitHub repository for the tool, as listed under :ref:`projects`, and follow the installation instructions on the README file.
+Note: To install a particular tool within the SDK only, follow the link to the GitHub repository for the tool, as listed under :ref:`projects`, and follow the installation instructions on the README file.